jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-3b.md

-+++
+---
+heading: Chapter 3b of Part 1 Section 2
+title: "Five ways to become a slave"
+date: 2015-09-22
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Slavery=  Five ways to become a slave" heading=  "Chapter 3b of Part 1 Section 2" description=  "By being captives, criminals, indebted, selling oneself, and being children of slaves" image=  "/covers/lectures.jpg" date=  2015-09-09 linkb=  "/research/smith/jurisprudence/part-1/section-2/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/smith/jurisprudence/part-1/section-2/chapter-4" linkftext=  "Chapter 4"
+description: "By being captives, criminals, indebted, selling oneself, and being children of slaves"
-# btext=  Chapter 3b
-+++
+---

-Slaves may be acquired five ways.
+Slaves may be acquired 5 ways.

 1. By being captives in war.
   - If the conqueror does not kill them, he has a right to make them slaves.